Hip Dislocation: Symptoms, Treatment, & Recovery

 When a person dislocates their hip, their leg typically becomes locked in one position.
 The leg is often rotated inward, with the toes pointed toward the other leg (a posterior hip dislocation).
 But in a few cases, it is rotated away from the other leg (an anterior hip dislocation).
 The leg may appear shorter than the other, and the hip may be swollen or discolored.

 This injury is generally acutely painful, causing muscle spasms and an inability to put weight on that leg or move it.
 You may have pain in your sciatic nerve that impacts your ability to flex your foot and toes.
 Some people develop osteonecrosis, where bone tissue begins to fracture and die due to damage to the femoral artery.
 Over time, arthritis caused by damage to the joint’s cartilage (the labrum) can develop.
-This increases the chance of needing a hip replacement later.
+This increases the chance of needing a hip replacement later, which can help with pain but takes time to heal.

 Generally speaking, a hip that’s dislocated is obvious.
 Your urgent care physician or orthopedic hip specialist will still perform an X-ray or CT scan to check the position and integrity of the bones and look for any additional issues in the surrounding nerves, ligaments, muscles, tendons, and cartilage.